erikvargas1/CCNA-Notes/README.md

 </details>

+What is BPDU Guard?
-BPDU Guard: If an interface with BPDU Guard enabled receives a BPDU from another switch, the interface will be shut down to prevent a loop from forming.
+If an interface with BPDU Guard enabled receives a BPDU from another switch, the interface will be shut down to prevent a loop from forming.

 <img width="500" alt="image" src="https://github.com/user-attachments/assets/b3ec38d1-39d0-44cd-80c7-afde94864f82">